DmxLarchey/Kruskal-AlmostFull/README.md

 using the generic first order syntax depending on the choice of `Base`:
 - when `Base := Prop` then the formula `∃ₜ n, ∃ i j, i < j < n ∧ ...` means exactly `∃ n i j, i < j < n ∧ ...` which in turn is equivalent to `∃ i j, i < j ∧ ...`;
 - when `Base := Type`, the `∃ₜ n, ...` quantifier is informative, ie identical to `{ n | ... }`;

 The existential quantifiers binding `i` and `j` which are non-informative in either case.
+See the discussion below for more details on the proof of `af_recursion` and the computational contents of the `af` predicate.

 # The external interface